 Your employment history is also another key component of your loan application.

-Having a steady job gives lenders prove and confidence that you have a stable income that is able to pay your loan.
+Having a steady job for example gives lenders prove and confidence that you have a stable income that is able to pay your loan.

-Thus, it’s important to avoid applying for a loan until you have one to two years of employment to ensure that you have a solid work history.
+If you’re just starting out, it’s important to avoid applying for a huge loan title – until you have one to two years of employment to ensure that you have a solid work history.

 As a business or individual, the more money you can save from your earnings for a down payment, the more likely the lenders would approve your loan application.

-Attempt to save at least 20 percent of the price of the loan sum, the investment capital or the home equity that you’ll be purchasing before approaching your bank.
+You can attempt to save at least 20 percent of the price of the loan sum, the investment capital or the home equity that you’ll be purchasing before approaching your banks.